 2.1.b Assets are sorted into folders.
-Folders are named depending on the type of assets they contain.
-For example, “Mesh”, “Script”, or “Material”.
-Packages do not have a range of file types included under a singular folder, or a range of the same file types in unrelated folders.
+Folders are named depending on the type of assets they contain (for example, “Mesh”, “Script”, or “Material”).
+Packages do not have a large range of file types included under a singular folder, or a range of the same file types in unrelated folders.
 Package content is sorted by type (all meshes in one "Mesh" folder, all materials in one "Materials" folder, etc.) or by relationship (a folder called "Creature" containing meshes, materials, textures that apply to the Creature character, etc.)

-2.1.c Packages do not contain any duplicate, unused, or redundant files.
+2.1.c Packages do not contain any duplicate, unusable, or redundant files.

-2.1.d Content is not included in any folder named "AssetStoreTools" or any variation of that name as that folder is automatically stripped when your content is uploaded.
+2.1.d Content is not included in any folder named "AssetStoreTools" or any variation of that name, as that folder is automatically removed when your content is uploaded.

 2.2 Compressed Files

-2.2.a Submissions do not contain .unitypackage files that obscure most of, or the entirety of the content.
+2.2.a Submissions do not contain .unitypackage or archive files that obscure most of, or the entirety of the content.

-2.2.d Submissions only include .zip or .rar files if they are compressing files that do not natively function in the Unity editor.
+2.2.c .zip or .rar files are acceptable if they are compressing files that do not natively function in the Unity Editor.
 (For example, Blender, HTML Documentation, or Visual Studio Projects.)

 2.3.a Usable documentation is provided locally if your product requires setup and usage information.
 This local documentation includes links to any additional online documentation.
 More extensive documentation of your product may be found online, within in-Editor-tutorials, inline documentation with commented code, or tooltips.